-Ron is Founder and Managing Director of Sky9 Capital, a leading technology venture capital firm focused on investing in emerging opportunities in the Internet, enterprise and deep technology sectors in China.
+Ron is the Founder and a Partner of Sky9 Capital, a leading technology venture capital firm focused on investing in emerging opportunities in the Internet, enterprise and deep technology sectors in China.
 With presence in Shanghai, Beijing, Shenzhen, and Silicon Valley, Sky9 aims to work with the next-generation of entrepreneurs to build world-class companies together and have societal impact.

 Previously, Ron was a partner with Lightspeed Venture Partners and started Lightspeed’s China operations from scratch in 2006.
 Under Ron’s leadership, Lightspeed China became a leading venture firm in China with a portfolio of over 60 early-stage technology companies from a combination of capital from Lightspeed’s global funds and from two dedicated China funds raised in 2011 and 2014.
 Prior to joining Lightspeed, Ron was Managing Director of KLM Capital, a cross-border venture firm with offices in Silicon Valley and China.
 Ron started his career in the US with Motorola, Goldman Sachs and Intel.

-Over his 18 years of venture capital career, Ron had invested in a number of technology companies that have grown to become market leaders in their respective industries.
-In particular, Ron lead the early-stage rounds and serve on the boards of:
+Over his 18-year venture capital career, Ron has invested in a number of technology companies that have grown to become market leaders in their respective industries.
+In particular, Ron led the early-stage rounds and serves on the boards of:

 Tujia – China’s largest AirBnB player;